-is acceptable (in the case of UT; the TT \bar{i}s not at all critical in this respect).
+is acceptable (in the case of UT; the TT is not at all critical in this respect).
 The J2000 and MJD methods are good compromises between resolution and convenience.
-For UT, the date & time method is best matched to the algorithm that is used by the Earth rotation angle function, called internally: maximum precision is delivered when the uta argument is for Ohrs UT1 on the day in iauPnm06a classical NPB matrix, IAU 2006/2000A iauGst06 Greenwich apparent ST, IAU 2006, given NPB matrix
+For UT, the date & time method is best matched to the algorithm that is used by the Earth rotation angle function, called internally: maximum precision is delivered when the uta argument is for Ohrs UT1 on the day in and TT to predict the effects of precession-nutation.
+If UT1 is used for both purposes, errors of order 100 microarcseconds result. '''

-2) Both UT1 and TT are required, UT1 to predict the Earth rotation iauGst94
+2) Both UT1 and TT are required, UT1 to predict the Earth rotation iauPnm06a classical NPB matrix, IAU 2006/2000A iauGst06 Greenwich apparent ST, IAU 2006, given NPB matrix iauGst94

-- and TT to predict the effects of precession-nutation.
-If UTl is used for both purposes, errors of order 100 microarcseconds result. - 3) This GAST is compatible with the IAU 2000/2006 resolutions and must be used only in conjunction with IAU 2006 precession and IAU 2000A nutation. - 4) The result is returned in the range 0 to 2pi.
+- 3) This GAST is compatible with the IAU 2000/2006 resolutions and must be used only in conjunction with IAU 2006 precession and IAU 2000A nutation. - 4) The result is returned in the range 0 to 2pi.